Seattle Halloween Events & Fall Fun: Family-Friendly Spooks, Sweets, and Seasonal Magic

 Enjoy Autumn Traditions at Swans Trail Farms

-Swans Trail Farms is a favorite destination for families looking to experience the best of fall in the Snohomish Valley.
-The farm’s Fall Harvest Festival features a sprawling pumpkin patch, corn maze, wagon rides, and plenty of opportunities for children to meet farm animals and explore outdoor play areas.
-With an apple orchard, delicious seasonal treats, and a welcoming community atmosphere, Swans Trail Farms offers the perfect mix of farm fun and autumn charm that keeps families coming back year after year.
+Swans Trail Farms is a favorite fall destination for families wanting to experience the best of the Snohomish Valley.
+The farm’s Fall Harvest Festival features a sprawling pumpkin patch, corn maze, wagon rides, and plenty of chances for children to meet friendly farm animals.
+Families can enjoy apple picking, delicious seasonal treats, and classic photo spots surrounded by golden fields.
+With its welcoming atmosphere, farm-fresh food, and wholesome fun, Swans Trail Farms offers the perfect mix of excitement and relaxation.
+It’s a cherished local tradition that captures the warmth and charm of autumn and keeps visitors coming back year after year.

 Where: Swans Trail Farms, 7301 Rivershore Road, Snohomish